junjie-bianjie/CapsuleFarmerEvolved/Frequently-Asked-Questions.md

 ## FAQ

 ### What username and password am I supposed to write in the config.yaml?
-The username and password is the same as you use to log in to the League of legends client and on lolesports.com
+The username and password is the same as you use to log in to the League of legends client and on lolesports.com.
+Refer to the [Configuration](Configuration) page for more information on the config file.

 ### When do I get drops?
 You get drops from streams that have drops enabled, The drops usually happens on special occasions like when someone gets a penta kill or when elder dragon is slain for example.
 The drops maytake up to 24 hours to show up in your inventory.

-### The client closes as soon as I open it,what is wrong?
+### The client closes as soon as I open it, what's wrong?
 Usually this problem is caused by the configuration of config.yaml in your folder.
 In the config you should change username to your Riot account name and password to your Riot password.
 Make sure to leave the quotation marks infront and after your username and password

 ### Farmer/website says I got a drop, but I can't see it ingame, why?